Get

 Training Dalmatians to Swim

-While Dalmatians have a natural instinct for swimming, it’s still important to introduce them to water gradually and provide basic swimming training.
+While many Dalmatians enjoy water, their swimming ability and confidence can vary from dog to dog.
+It’s important to introduce them to water gradually and provide basic swimming training.
 Here are some tips to help you train your Dalmatian to become a confident and skilled swimmer.

 1. Start in Shallow Water